 A goddess of liberty, Marianne has represented the French Republic since its roots.
 Her first major appearance was on a medal in 1789, celebrating the storming of the Bastille.
 Her popularity has increased and decreased throughout the years, as she embodied the ideals of the French Republic.
-In particular, during the Vichy government (the puppet government of France during World War 2) 120 of the 427 monuments of Marianne were melted.
-How she has been portrayed has evolved throughout the years, sometimes fiercer, sometimes not, but like the Tricolor, she persists to this very day.

 Any questions about Marianne?
 Please leave any comments or queries below!

 Tune in the first Tuesday of next month if you’d like another art history dose of THATKid, or join our mailing list to get all of our blog posts direct to your inbox in a convenient weekly email!